microsoft/Project_Natick_Analysis/README.md

 Because the animals may move quickly, we need to carefully balance between capturing data for many frames in short succession, sending to the Power BI dashboard, and consuming compute resources.
 We chose to push the analyzed data (for example, fish count) to Power BI three times per second to achieve this balance.

+# **Summary**
+Monitoring the environmental impact is an important topic, and AI can help make this process more scalable, and automated.
+In this post, we explained how we developed a deep learning solution for environment monitoring near the underwater data center.
+In this solution, we show how to ingest and store the data, and train an underwater animal detector to detect the marine life seen by the cameras.
+The model is then deployed to the machines in the data center to monitor the marine life.
+At the same time, we also explored how to analyze the video streams and leverage Power BI&#39;s streaming APIs to monitor the marine life over time.

+If you have questions or comments, please leave a message here.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.